galaxyproject/galaxy-hub/src/ftp-upload/index.md

 If the command is not found, `brew` can be used to install `lftp`.
 [Instructions when using MacOS](http://macappstore.org/lftp/).

 Command-line for `lftp` when connecting to the Public Main Galaxy server.
 Executing the command will prompt for your password.
-Your `email` (user@email.edu) and `password` are exactly the same as when logging into your account at https://usegalaxy.org.
+Your `email` (aka `user@email.edu`) and `password` are exactly the same as when logging into your account at https://usegalaxy.org.

 For explicit FTPS: